Best Jumper Cables ( Size & Gauge Chart )

 How much current flow?
 How many Amps to start a car?

-It varies depending on the engine, temperature, battery condition.
+It varies depending on the engine, temperature, and battery condition.
 Generally, a typical car requires about 300 – 500 ‘Cranking Amps’ from the battery while starting.

 Diesel engines require more because they have a very high compression ratio.
-A diesel truck engine may require as much as 1,000 Amps during start up!
+A diesel truck engine may require as much as 1,000 Amps during start-up!

 Wire Gauge For Jumper Cables